DataDog/documentation/content/agent/basic_agent_usage/amazonlinux.md

   * `dogstatsd.log`
   * `forwarder.log`

-If you're still having trouble, [our support team][3] will be glad to provide further assistance.
+If you're still having trouble, [our support team][3] is glad to provide further assistance.

 ## Adding a custom Python package to the Agent